 Depending on the downstream application, basal cells are typically plated at a concentration of 100 to 2,000 cells per 80 microliters… [1], whereas luminal cells are plated at a concentration of 2,000 to 10,000 cells per 80 microliters [2].

 LAB MEDIA: Figure 1_plating cells – Video editors, please emphasize “Bas” and the corresponding cell.
 Authors, could you provide a version of figure 1 with the top right illustration only?
 If you have flattened this figure, please submit it in its original file format as unflattened, layered images so that different components can be emphasized in the video.
+We are providing a powerpoint file which was used to generate the figures.
+This file is called Response to 2.4.1

 LAB MEDIA: Figure 1_plating cells – Video editors, please emphasize “Lum” and the corresponding cell.

 Add 80 microliters of the matrix gel per cell mixture per well of a 24-well plate [1].
 Pipetting a droplet onto the lower half of the wall of the well, while avoiding direct contact with the Poly-HEMA coating is recommended [2-TXT]. –Authors, how should the narrators pronounce “Poly-HEMA” in the narration of the script?
+Poly- HEE-mah

 Talent adds the mixture to the wells.
 Use labeled containers whenever possible for viewer clarity.
 Continue action in next shot.